crossroad0201/sbt-fileupload/README.md

 # sbt File-Upload plugin

-A simple sbt plugin for file upload to any destination.
+A simple sbt plugin for file upload to any destinations.

 **!!!
 Currently under development. !!!**